waxx567/copacetic-caracal/crm/README.md

-# CRM
+# CRM Lead Application

+The application creates a lead and manages it throughout its entire life-cycle.

-The CRM captures leads, stores them, and assigns them to sales agents.
+Captures leads, stores them, and assigns them to sales agents.
-Tracks a lead throughout its entire life-cycle.

-CRM build using:
+CRM built using:

 - Django 3.1.4
-- Tailwind
 - Python 3.12
+- TailwindCSS